RyanStander/Therapist-Battler/README.md

 <!-- GETTING STARTED -->
 ## Getting Started
-Below we will discuss how to get everything you need to run the Therapy game
+Below we will discuss how to get everything you need to run the Therapy project in Unity

 ### Prerequisites